- About Us

 I’ve taken a few women’s adventure trips before but this one beats them all!
 Your enthusiasm and love for your profession shows in everything you do and your compassion and concern for others is a great example for all of us. — Kathy T, WI

 New Mexico, the Land of Enchantment, is conveniently adjacent to our favorite part of Colorado – the San Juan Mountains.
 This is a perfect playground for Canyon Calling adventurers who love the multi-activity format of our trips.
-We’ll hike and bike and explore old west mining towns.
+We’ll hike and explore old west mining towns.
 We’ll soak in hot springs, explore ancient ruins and visit galleries and museums in Santa Fe and Taos.
 A highlight is our stay is in Georgia O’Keefe country where we form a deep appreciation of the red canyons, magical mesas and soft light that Georgia O’Keefe loved so deeply.
 We’ve also included a stay at a tranquil and sacred mineral springs resort and spa offering restorative body therapies.
 Fall is a perfect time in the high desert and San Juan Mountains with mild day time temperatures and cool nights.
 Join us out West!

 Your Canyon Calling Tour Guide will meet you at 2pm at Albuquerque Airport and we’ll all drive north to Santa Fe to check into our hotel.
 You’ll have time to explore the wonderful galleries, enjoy the shops, visit the Georgia O’Keefe or other wonderful museums.
 Santa Fe also has a multitude of architectural and cultural subjects for photographers.
 We’ll dine at a favorite local restaurant where you’ll be able to sample the New Mexican cuisine.
 Overnight Santa Fe.